-5. Take the whole train out of the stop and move the outer cover.
+5. Take the entire cable out of the holders and move the outer cover to the side.

-6. Clean the inner slides with a damp cloth.
+6. Clean the inner cableswith a damp cloth.

-7. Provide the inner cables with a light film of grease (Attention: Not with Teflon coating!)
+7. Give the inner cables a light coating of grease (Caution: Not with Teflon-coating!)

 8. Reattach the brake cables.

 After cleaning, be sure to let your bike dry and also let all other components dry as well.
 Once everything has dried, you can begin maintenance.
 Maintenace means protecting it from wind, rain and damage.
 An important aid for bike care is oil and grease.

 Finally, spray the gears, cables and brake joints with oil, and remove excess oil with a damp cloth so that dust and dirt cannot stick.

 Also grease your bicycle chain with oil or wax.